 Rupert Murdoch engaged for the sixth time aged 92

-The media tycoon has been married four times and called off his fifth engagement last year.

-Rupert Murdoch has become engaged for the sixth time, according to reports.

-The 92-year-old will marry Elena Zhukova, 67, in June according to the New York Times, with invitations sent out.
+The media titan will marry Elena Zhukova, 67, in June with invitations already sent out, his team has confirmed.

 Mr Murdoch is believed to have been dating the retired Russian molecular biologist for several months.